laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ```blade
 ```

-## Transform your app to a SPA using a single HTML attribute
+## Transform your app to a SPA with wire:navigate

 ```blade
 ```